Banana fritter: Malaysia and Singapore

 In Malaysia and Singapore, banana fritters are commonly known in the Malay language as pisang goreng.
 Other names may include cekodok pisang and jemput-jemput pisang.
 The style of banana fritters commonly found in these countries is made by deep frying battered plantain in hot oil.
 It is typically consumed as a snack in the morning and afternoon.
 They are often sold by street vendors, although it is also offered as a product at storefronts, dining establishments as well as Singapore's hawker centres.
 In Johor, Malaysia, pisang goreng is commonly served with sambal kicap, a spicy soy sauce dip that adds a savory and fiery twist to the traditional fried banana fritters.

 Myanmar

-A dish of banana fritter cooked in thick, spicy fish sause and served with rice is claimed to have been a favourite dish of the former royal family of Myanmar.
+A dish of banana fritter cooked in thick, spicy fish sauce and served with rice is claimed to have been a favourite dish of the former royal family of Myanmar.